okareo-ai/okareo-cli/.okareo/sample_flows/README.md

-# Sample Examples for running okareo-cli
+# Sample Examples for running okareo

 Move these samples under ./flows for testing